csci479/csci479.github.io/docs/system.md

     - other artifacts to show how the system might work together
 <br/><br/>

 - **Milestones:** see Angela's article above.
 Realize that these are very rough estimates.
 I would encourage you to have a fully functioning prototype (even if it's ugly) as soon as possible.
-Don't pace yourself to fill the whole semester.
-Things _will_ go wrong.
+Plan to finish very early.
+Things _will_ go very wrong.

 **Deliverables:**
-- **One-Page Overview:** You'll bring a bullet-pointed one-page overview to class on 9/12 + rough sketches of your user interface ideas.
+- **One-Page Overview:** You'll bring a bullet-pointed one-page overview to class on 9/14 + rough sketches of your user interface ideas.
 We'll use this period an opportunity to give technical feedback to each other - leveraging the vast set of skills and experiences that are represented by our entire senior class.
-- **Written Report:** The written report is expected 5-7 pages (2,000 to 2,500 words).
-Refer to our [writing rubric](../rubrics/writing.pdf)
+- **Written Report (on 09/23):** The written report is expected 5-7 pages (2,000 to 2,500 words).
+Refer to our [writing rubric](https://docs.google.com/spreadsheets/d/14jlmGaAK_6JquDYGFbrZSyTkQGRQtIbQPo1yyRxbdWM/edit?usp=sharing)
-- **Presentation:** The presentation is expected to be 15 minute (10 minutes of presentation, 5 minutes of questions).
+- **Presentation (on 09/23):** The presentation is expected to be no more than 10 minutes, with 5 minutes of questions.
 That's not much time! - so be clear in your communication and cover each of the major points listed above.
-Refer to our [presentation rubric](../rubrics/presentation.pdf)
+Refer to our [presentation rubric](https://docs.google.com/spreadsheets/d/14jlmGaAK_6JquDYGFbrZSyTkQGRQtIbQPo1yyRxbdWM/edit#gid=1783332341)